asanchez75/europeana_shapes/shapes-def/doc/external/README.md

 (using the *owl:imports* property) to through the main ontology file defined in [EDM.ttl](../../src/main/resources/etc/edm/shapes/external/EDM.ttl).

-- **Constraints are isolated:** Each rule is expressed in a separate constraint or shape so that they are identifiable and have their own descriptive information (metadata).
+- **Constraints are isolated per EDM requirement:** Each rule is expressed in a separate constraint or shape so that they are identifiable and may have their own descriptive information (metadata).
-- syntax for identifiers

 ## Metadata and Classification

-### Identifiers
+### Syntax for identifiers

 http://www.europeana.eu/schemas/edm/shapes/external/Agent/skos_altLabel#cardinality